austindriggs/austindriggs.github.io/_portfolio/soccer.md

 ## TRAINING

 I individually organized, planned, and ran multiple summer-long trainings for groups of dozens of students in my community to better their technical skills, IQ, and love for the game.

+## REFEREE

+I am a U.S. Soccer certified referee, and have reffed dozens of games and a few tournaments around New Concord and Zanesville, Ohio.